valjic1/hacker-news-owl/README.md

 ## Description

-Share popular stories from Hacker News to Slack.
+Share popular stories from Hacker News to Slack

 ## Build